JesseBatista35/teste/README.md

 Required
 Merging is blocked
 Code scanning is waiting for results from CodeQL for the commits 64546a0 or 6bcac82.
-New changes require approval from someone other than the last pusher.
 You can also merge this with the command line.
 Still in progress?
 @p585600_caixa